-That 20 percent is purchased through mechanisms like classified ads, Craigslist and other online posting sites that offer exposure, but clearly not the level of exposure an MLS listing brings.
-No matter if you are a real estate agent or for sale by owner seller, having a home for sale means listing it on the MLS, without question.
-The flat fee a for sale by owner seller would pay up front is more than made up for in the exposure generated and the potential for a much quicker sale before a price drop even has to be considered.
+That 20 percent is purchased through mechanisms like classified ads, Craigslist, and other online posting sites that offer exposure, but clearly not the level of exposure an MLS listing brings.
+No matter if you are a real estate agent or for sale by owner, having a home for sale means listing it on the MLS, without question.
+The flat fee for sale by owner would pay upfront is more than made up for in the exposure generated and the potential for a much quicker sale before a price drop even has to be considered.

 Increase Your Own Odds

 Listing on the MLS increases the number of real estate agents representing buyers that will come across your listing.
 The fact will increase the showings your home receives and is based strictly on the odds that the perfect buyer will walk through your home, the more showings, the better.
 Few other marketing techniques have the ability to get a home for sale so many showings with so little effort.
 Creating an MLS listing is as basic as listing the traits of your home so that they can be searched by potential buyers.